foreachthing/Slic3rPostProcessing/README.md

 # Slic3r-Post-Processing

 ## What it does
-Post processing for [Slic3r](http://slic3r.org) to color the toolpaths to view in [CraftWare](https://craftunique.com/craftware).
+Post processing for [Slic3r](http://slic3r.org) and [PrusaSlicer](https://www.prusa3d.com/prusaslicer/) to color the toolpaths to be viewed in [CraftWare](https://craftunique.com/craftware).
 This tool basically looks for `; skirt` and collects this block _(skirts, perimeter, softsupport and support are supported)_ and writes `;segType:Skirt` before.
 Then, it removes the verbose output to reduce the file size.

 * Adds a number prefix to the filename (no more overwriting gcode).
 * Changes the start code to be more like Cura.
   * XYZ-move to start point after oozing.
-* Added ability to stop Bed Heater at Height x mm.
+* Added ability to stop Bed-Heater at Height x mm.
 See help for usage.
-* and some more ...
+* and lots more ...

 ### Download